tijanibro/OpenVXML/README.md

 11. Wait for **<u>BUILD SUCCESS</u>** and then continue

+12. Open child eclipse (VXML-IVR) again that we created using Step 1-4 in <u>Finally, to run VXML-IVR</u> procedure

+    > From the Parent Eclipse Menu: Run History > VXML-IVR

-12. Open child eclipse (VXML-IVR) created in <u>Finally, to run VXML-IVR</u> and clean build all the projects then changes made on OpenVXML will be reflected
+13. Now, clean and build all the projects to see the changes made on OpenVXML 6.0 to be reflected on the VXML-IVR projects